Kristina01111000/Drws_site/README.md

 	- did the paypal issue get fixed?
 	- i made the corners not be outlined, do you like how that looks?
 I think it looks better
 	- the audio sounds pretty good, i'll separate the rest of the class into sections
+	- how many questions do you want for quizzes, currently i have 5